 after he was inducted, or if he joined the battalion was

 On August 15, 1941, the 194th received orders from Ft.
 Knox, Kentucky, to go overseas.
-Earlier in 1941, a squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots - who was flying at a lower altitude - noticed something odd in the water.
-He took his plane down and identified a flagged buoy and saw another one in the distance.
+The reason for this move was the result of an event that took place in the summer of 1941.
+A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
+He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of an Japanese occupied island which was hundred of miles away.
 The island had a large radio transmitter.
-The squadron returned to its flight plan south to Mariveles and returned to Clark Field.
+The squadron continued its flight plan south to Mariveles and returned to Clark Field.

 When the planes landed, it was too late to do anything that day.
 The next day, when another squadron of planes was sent to the area, the buoys had been picked up by a fishing boat - with a tarp on its deck - which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.